University of Indianapolis: Safety

 The University of Indianapolis Police Department is a campus police force that oversees security.
 UIndy employs a full-time chief and full-time officers, all certified by the Indiana Law Enforcement Academy.
 Officers have full arrest powers and are licensed to carry firearms.
 They enforce all local and state laws, in addition to university regulations.

 Athletics

 The University of Indianapolis's athletic teams are known as the Greyhounds and participate in Division II of the NCAA.
-Most of the teams are members of the Great Lakes Valley Conference.
-The school's highest finish in the NACDA Directors' Cup was 3rd in 2021–22.
-UIndy finished in the top 20 14 consecutive years through 2022, including nine top 10s in that span.
+All 25 of the teams compete in the Great Lakes Valley Conference.
+The school's highest finish in the NACDA Directors' Cup was 2nd in 2023–24.
+UIndy has finished in the top 20 every year since 2006–7, including twelve top 10s in that span.

-The mascot is a greyhound named "Ace."
+The mascot is a greyhound named Ace that is depicted in a statue in Schwitzer Student Center and represented at athletic events by a costumed mascot.
+Since 2019, UIndy has also had a live mascot, a retired racing greyhound named Grady.
 The university's song, called simply the "U of I Fight Song," was written in 1975 by James M. Stanton, at the time an Indiana Central senior.
 The lyrics were rewritten when the university changed its name in 1986.
-In 2006, the cheerleaders changed the "U of I" portions of the song to "UIndy" to reflect the preferred shortened name of the school.